-Now, after years of travelling, if there’s one thing that I’ve learned it is – Travel Light!
+Now, after years of traveling, if there’s one thing that I’ve learned it is – Travel Light!
 And that’s pretty much the mantra I use while packing for a journey.
-Take as little as possible, perhaps half the clothes and other things you think you will need, and you’ll realise that it was the best thing you did.
+Take as little as possible, perhaps half the clothes and other things you think you will need, and you’ll realize that it was the best thing you did.

 - 4-6 t-shirts | T-shirts because they’re easy to pack and easy to wash.

 - 2 pair of shorts or capris | Because they’re convenient and take less space in your bag.

 - 1-2 pair of khaki or cargo pants | No fancy zip-off pants but something lightweight, wear-anywhere, quick-drying, decent-looking pants for travel, hiking and relaxing.

 - 1 long sleeve shirt or a T-shirt | In case you need to cover your arms or look more presentable.

 - 1 pair of jeans or trousers | Again, to only look presentable.